SYSTEM: ONLINE

 What it does: Pouches lined with metallic mesh.
 Block cellular, GPS, WiFi, Bluetooth, NFC, RFID.
 Put a phone, key fob, or AirTag (entry 1) inside, fold the flap, the device goes electromagnetically dark. #1 Best Seller in Faraday pouches.

 The story: Michael Faraday, 1836: a continuous conductive enclosure cancels external fields.
 Key-fob relay attacks drove UK police to publish "put your fob in a metal tin" advisories in 2019.
-EFF and CPJ now treat Faraday pouches as standard journalist-security kit.
+EFF treats Faraday pouches as standard journalist-security kit; CPJ recommends powering down or shielding devices in hostile environments.
 Found an unknown AirTag on your car?
 Drop it in the bag.
 It stops transmitting.

 Caveat: The physics is real; budget-brand implementation varies.
 Cell-call test your phone inside the pouch before trusting it operationally.